 Is anyone else EXHAUSTED by all the holiday season?
 Or is that just me?
 Like, don’t get me wrong, this is my absolute favorite baking season, but this month December has been B-A-N-A-N-A-S. I’m so tired I can barely write this post…which is where these perfectly spiced snickerdoodle blondies come in.
 I know it’s cookie season, but blondies are a lazy girl’s best friend.
 They are super chewy, perfect for a crowd, and SO easy to make.

-Making these bourbon snickerdoodle blondies
+Our top tips for bourbon snickerdoodle blondies

-These homemade blondies take roughly 45 minutes from start to finish and taste incredible warm.
+Don’t leave out the cream of tartar.
 The key ingredient in these snickerdoodle blondies is the cream of tartar.
-It not only helps the blondies rise, but it also gives them that characteristic snickerdoodle flavor.
+It not only helps the blondies rise, but it also gives them that characteristic snickerdoodle-y flavor.
 You know, that slight tanginess you can’t get enough of?

+Go heavy on the cinnamon sugar topping.
 To get that crackly snickerdoodle top, I made some cinnamon sugar and sprinkled that on the blondie batter before putting the pan into the oven.
 The sugar caramelizes slightly in the oven and makes the top of these bars a beautiful brown color.

 How to store blondies

 There’s something about snickerdoodle cookies and desserts that makes them go off quicker than other baked goods.
 I feel like the flavor escapes somehow, but I can’t put a finger on why or how…

 To store these blondies, let them cool completely and then put them into an air-tight container.
 They should last on your counter for a good three to four days.
 If you’re not an animal like I am and think you won’t get through these snickerdoodle blondies in three days, you can freeze these babies in a sealed baggie for up to three months.
 When you’re ready to eat them, pop them into a warm oven until heated through.